jaspindersingh83/Edmonton_Hack/Mylearnings.md

 Lesson Learnt

-* Authentication Challenges
+Authentication Challenges

-* Error Handling in auth is taking forever.
+* Error Handling in auth is lemgthy process.
 I intially set error handling to more genralized messages like 'Sign Up Unsuccessfull' 'Login Unsuccessful'.
-Then wrote multiple lines on code on client side.
-Ended up implementing on server side.
-Much shorter code.
-Better error messages.
-Looked at codes of 'Ben Awad'.
+Then wrote multiple lines of code on client side.
+Which has slowed down client.
+Update: Implemented error handling end to end on server side.
+Much shorter code now with better and tailored error messages.
 Should be writing unit tests to remove manual testing redundancy.
+Update: Learnt how to do unit testing using Jest and e2e testing using Cypress.

-* Error persists with one route to another.For eg: route '/signup' error 'username unavaialble' persists after in route '/signin'.
-Lesson Learnt --- dispatch props after settimeout.
+* Error persists from one route to another.For eg: route '/signup' error 'username unavaialble' persists after in route '/signin'.
+Lesson Learnt - dispatch props after settimeout.
 Error is displayed for a few seconds only.

 * Wrote  multiple input methods in every React component.
 For example username input is handled by a different function and email input is handled by another function.
 Not a very efficient functional approach.
 Later wrote a single function to manage all inputs.